Come and be part of a global voice for wild plants and fungi

 The flower is designed to attract flies for pollination and club shaped spike releases a urine-like odour.
 Its fruit – a spike of bright orange berries – can be a common sight in woodlands in autumn.
 Like many wild berries these are toxic to humans so take care around them.

 Lords-and-ladies are quite common throughout most of the UK.
+Mostly in hedgerows and woodland areas.
 The exception is north and central Scotland.

 It flowers in April and May, but is also a striking sight when its bright orange berries are in fruit in autumn.

 The plant’s fascinating shape and form has inspired a wide variety of names.